 Some of the personal information we process about you may in rare circumstances be transferred to, and stored at, a destination outside the European Economic Areas (“EEA”), for example where it is processed by staff operating outside the EEA who work for us or for one of our suppliers, or where the personal data is processed by one of our suppliers who is based outside the EEA or uses a storage facilities outside of the EEA.
 Any international data transfers will comply with GDPR requirements.

 Your choices regarding your Data

-It is always your choice as to whether you want to receive information about the University, about how we raise funds and the ways you can be involved.
+It is always your choice as to whether you want to receive information about the University, how we raise funds and the ways you can be involved.
 If you do not want us to use your personal information in these ways or to contact you by email, phone and/or post please let us know.
-You can indicate your preferences by filling in this communication preferences form http://www.salford.ac.uk/alumni/keep-in-touch/comm-prefs.
-Alternatively you can email us at any time at email@example.com or call us on +44 (0)161 295 4265 (Monday to Friday, 9am-5pm) specifying your requirements or use the unsubscribe link at the end of every email we send to you.
+You can indicate your preferences by filling in this Communication Preferences Form.
+Alternatively you can email us at any time at firstname.lastname@example.org or call us on +44 (0)161 295 4265 (Monday to Friday, 9am-5pm) specifying your requirements or use the unsubscribe link at the end of every email we send to you.

 If you do not want us to continue to hold your personal information please contact us at email@example.com or on +44 (0)161 295 4265 (Monday to Friday, 9am-5pm).
 Please note that we will still need to retain skeleton information on you (name, year/s of study, course title and home address) to help ensure that we do not contact you again.

 Any choices you make will overwrite any previous preferences you have informed us about.

 How can you find out what Information we hold on you?